 In this track we will work on technical, digital and social systems.
 We create proof of concepts, prototypes and do applied research to support ’systems for sharing’ in the light of the UN Sustainable Development Goals.
 We will also train organisations and professionals to adopt a different mindset and be able to stimulate a sharing culture within their work environment or community.

-What will we work on?
+What do we work on?

-Join our 20-week program!
+Join our traineeship!

 The 20-week program at the Digital Society School will open up a world of opportunities.
 You’ll be part of a vibrant interdisciplinary group during a semester and have unique access to a network of experts in the field.